jaeyk/makereproducible/README.md

 Okay.
 You learned that [creating self-contained projects is great](https://swcarpentry.github.io/r-novice-gapminder/02-project-intro/) to increase research reproducibility and make your life easier.
 To make a project self-contained, one of the things you need to do is [**STOP** using `setwd()` and **START** using alternatives like `here()`](https://github.com/jennybc/here_here).
 The problem is people, including and especially me, are lazy.
 We know the best practice but we don't follow it.

-The `make_here` helps you to make your old project self-contained before sharing it with other people.
+The `make_here()` nudges you to make your old project self-contained before sharing it with other people.
 It does so by saving typing time to turn the relative and absolute path in your R code into the arguments in the `here()` function.

+To learn how to use it, see the examples below.

-1. Not self-contained because this absolute path only works in my laptop!
+1. Not self-contained because this absolute path only works in my laptop! (**BAD**)

 ```r

 read_csv("/home/jae/validating-two-linked-fates/raw_data/sub-data.txt")
 ```

 2. Voila!
-Now, the project is self-contained.
+Now, the project is self-contained. (**GOOD**)

 ```r